rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/ocpkasi/core_java/time/README.md

 * with reference frame - UTC
   * `Instant`
   * `ZonedDateTime`, where there is a `toInstant()` method to convert this `ZonedDateTime` to `Instant`
-* without reference frame - date and time are considered as local
+* without reference frame - date and time are considered as local and have nothing to do with UTC
   * `LocalDate`
   * `LocaleTime`
   * `LocaleDateTime`